-A tennis match is played over the best of three or five sets for men, and the best of three sets for women.
+A tennis match is played over the best of three sets for men (5 in Grand Slam competition), and the best of three sets for women.
 The length of a match varies greatly, from 30 minutes to three hours for a three-set match and from 80 minutes to more than five hours for five-set matches.
 The fuel and fluid demands of a match will vary accordingly.

 Common Nutrition Issues

-Players at the AIS train 6 days a week, often two to three times a day, both on-court and in the gym.
+Elite tennis athletes train 6 days a week, often two to three times a day, both on-court and in the gym.
 To ensure optimal performance in and adaptations from each of these sessions, they are encouraged to consume nutrient-dense carbohydrate foods at all main meals (e.g. cereal, pasta), along with strategic intake of carbohydrate-rich food/fluids either during or immediately after training to facilitate the recovery process.
 The latter is especially important when the time between each session is limited.
-The addition of protein to this snack (e.g. tub of yoghurt) will further promote the adaptive and repair processes.
+The addition of protein to this post-training snack (e.g. tub of yoghurt) will further promote the adaptive and repair processes.
 The volume and type of food/fluids used during and after training should reflect the players dietary and physique goals.

-Players will likely finish each match in fluid deficit, with lowered levels of muscle and liver glycogen, as well as with some degree of muscle damage or breakdown, the extent of which will depend on the duration and intensity of the match, as well the environmental conditions.
-Players must therefore adopt appropriate nutritional strategies to promote adequate re-fuelling, re-hydration and repair to allow them to compete at their best for their next match.
+Players will likely finish each match in fluid deficit, with lowered levels of muscle and liver glycogen, as well as with some degree of muscle damage or breakdown.
+Te extent of this will depend on the duration and intensity of the match, as well the environmental conditions.
+Players must therefore adopt appropriate nutritional strategies to promote adequate re-fuelling, re-hydration and muscle repair to allow them to compete at their best in their next match.
 The uncertainty of starting times, match durations, along with the often “foreign” food environment can make meeting these goals a challenge.

 Fluid and electrolyte replacement

 It is important that players implement strategies to ensure they start matches well hydrated, minimise fluid deficit during, and promote rapid re-hydration after matches.
-At the AIS, players are encouraged to monitor their hydration status each day of the tournament (see Fluid – who needs it? and Sweat under the ‘Hydration’ section) and drink to a plan based on typical sweat rates incurred during training.
-After matches, they are encouraged to drink volumes of fluid in excess of their existing fluid deficit to account for ongoing sweat and urine losses.
-When fluid losses have been substantial, players are encouraged to consume fluids with recovery meals/snacks and/or consume sodium containing fluids to not only account for sodium losses, but to also allow for better retention of the fluids consumed.
+Players are encouraged to monitor their hydration status each day during tournaments, (see Fluid – who needs it? and Sweat under the ‘Hydration’ section) and drink to a plan based on typical sweat rates incurred during training.
+After matches, they are encouraged to drink volumes of fluid in excess of their existing fluid deficit (about 150% of total fluid losses) to account for ongoing sweat and urine losses.
+When fluid losses have been substantial, players are encouraged to consume fluids with recovery meals/snacks and/or consume sodium containing fluids.
+This is to not only account for sodium losses, but to also allow for better retention of the fluids consumed, and promote fluid intake.